GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

     fig.show()

 .. note::
    The ``elements`` property setter internally calls :py:meth:`~graphinglib.SmartFigure.add_elements`, but only after clearing all existing elements first.
-This makes it equivalent to creating a new figure.
+This can be used to reset the elements before adding new ones.

 Indexing: ``__setitem__`` and ``__getitem__``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^